Q&A with Dr. Marion Nestle: evidence, politics and the future of food

 1 December 2021

-Ahead of the launch of The Politics of Knowledge: Understanding the Evidence for Agroecology, Regenerative Approaches, and Indigenous Foodways on 6 December, Dr. Lauren Baker, our Senior Director of Programs, speaks to Dr. Marion Nestle, Paulette Goddard Professor of Nutrition, Food Studies, and Public Health, Emerita at New York University.
+Ahead of the launch of The Politics of Knowledge on 6 December, Lauren Baker, our Senior Director of Programs, speaks to Dr. Marion Nestle, Paulette Goddard Professor of Nutrition, Food Studies, and Public Health, Emerita at New York University.
 Nestle is the author of many books about food politics, most recently Let’s Ask Marion: What You Need to Know about the Politics of Food, Nutrition, and Health.

 Dr. Lauren Baker: You are an authority in “food studies.”
 How would you define this field?
 How does “evidence” show up in your work?